Skip to Main Content

 Legal Citation with the 10th edition of the McGill Guide

-This guide provides an introduction to legal citation in Canada.
+This guide provides an introduction to legal citation with the Canadian Guide to Uniform Legal Citation (McGill Guide).

 How to Cite a Case - Pattern #1 (With Neutral Citation)